* This is the Consumer Version. *

 After the secondary stage, people may have no symptoms for years to decades.
-During this time, the infection is inactive (latent) and is not contagious.
+During this time, the infection is inactive (latent).
+Syphilis may be contagious early in the latent stage, but generally, it is not contagious during this stage.
 However, the bacteria are still present, and tests for syphilis are positive.
 The latent stage is classified as early (if the initial infection occurred within the previous 12 months) or late (if the initial infection occurred more than 12 months previously).

 Benign tertiary syphilis usually develops 3 to 10 years after the initial infection.
 It is rare today.
 Soft, rubbery growths called gummas appear on the skin, most commonly on the scalp, face, upper trunk, and legs.
 They also often develop in the liver or bones, but they can develop in virtually any organ.
 They may break down, forming an open sore.
 If untreated, gummas destroy the tissue around them.
 In bone, they usually cause deep, penetrating pain, which is usually worse at night.
 Gummas grow slowly, heal gradually, and leave scars.

 Cardiovascular syphilis usually appears 10 to 25 years after the initial infection.
-The bacteria infect the heart and the blood vessels connected to it, including the aorta (the largest artery in the body).
+The bacteria infect the blood vessels connected to the heart, including the aorta.
 The following may result: